Moonjin/Powershell-SCCM/README.md

 Most scripts have explanations and notations. for example -#    # This is a powershell script.

-If anyone finds this usful it has been worth uploading.
+If anyone finds this useful it has been worth uploading.